eclipse-archived/codewind-docs/docs/_documentations/remote-removing.md

 use 'kubectl delete namespace mycodewind-ns' if you would like to remove it
 ```

->You should only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.
+WARNING: You must only remove the namespace if you no longer need it and are sure there are no other applications installed inside it.

-Any previously configured IDEs will now be in a "disconnected" state.
-In this screenshot the remote deployment called MyIBMCloud is offline.
-Click the connection properties icon beside it:
+Any previously configured IDEs are now in a `Disconnected` state.
+In this example, the remote deployment called MyIBMCloud is offline.
+Click the connection properties icon next to it, and then click the `Remove Connection` button.

 ![](./images/remotevs/removeConnection.png)

-and then click the 'Remove Connection" button.

-You have now removed the Codewind and Keycloak services from your cloud platform, you also removed the linkage to it from your IDE.
+In this procedure you removed the Codewind and Keycloak services from your cloud platform, and you also removed the linkage to it from your IDE.